-- intended learning outcomes at module level collectively contribute to student achievement of intended learning outcomes at course level; - intended learning outcomes at module level define a threshold level of learning which all students who successfully complete the module are expected to demonstrate.
-Module learning outcomes are developed with reference to Anglia Ruskin University's Level Descriptors (levels 3-7), approved by the Senate (November 2006, updated September 2008 and June 2011).
+- 2.34 ARU's curriculum structure uses learning outcomes to define academic standards and the level of student achievement.
+Specifically: - the primary level of student achievement is expressed in terms of intended learning outcomes at course level; - intended learning outcomes at module level collectively contribute to student achievement of intended learning outcomes at course level9; - intended learning outcomes at module level define a threshold level of learning which all students who successfully complete the module are expected to demonstrate.
+Module learning outcomes are developed with reference to ARU's Level Descriptors (levels 3-7), approved by the Senate (November 2006, updated September 2008, June 2011 and September 2012).
 Many students demonstrate learning above the threshold level.
-Such learning is calibrated in Anglia Ruskin University's generic assessment criteria and marking standards (see the Senate Code of Practice on the Assessment of Students) which may be customised by Faculties and/or Schools for modules within a particular subject area.
+Such learning is calibrated in ARU's generic assessment criteria and marking standards (see the Senate Code of Practice on the Assessment of Students) which may be customised by Faculties and/or Schools for modules within a particular subject area.